basveeling/wavenet/README.md

 - [ ] Training on CSTR VCTK Corpus

 ## Note on computational cost:
 The Wavenet model is quite expensive to train and sample from.
-We can however trade computation coast with accuracy and fidility by lowering the sampling rate, layer stacks and the amount of channels per layer.
+We can however trade computation cost with accuracy and fidility by lowering the sampling rate, amount of stacks and the amount of channels per layer.

-A Tesla K80 can generate ~15 samples per second using the `small` configuration, around ~4 minutes of sampling for a second of audio, at a sampling rate of 4000hz.
-A recent macbook pro reaches about 5 samples per second.
+A Tesla K80 needs around ~4 minutes for generating a second of audio at a sampling rate of 4000hz with a small network.
+A recent macbook pro needs around ~15 minutes.